istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ## Option 2: globally enable mutual TLS for the cluster

-This section describes how to apply the cluster-wide DestinationRule and MeshPolicy to enforce mutual TLS for a cluster.
-For more details, please read the [Authentication policy](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls) task.
+This section describes how to apply the configuration to enforce mutual TLS for a cluster.
+For more details, please read the
+[Authentication policy](/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls)
+task.